In my experience, self acceptance is one of the most powerful and liberating gifts we can give ourselves.

 “I’m stupid” “I’m too soft” “I’m fat” “I’m needy” “I’m weak” “I’m ugly”, “I’m too sensitive”, “I’m selfish” and most of all “I’m not good enough”.

-This place, of often the most harsh and terrible self-judgement, exists in most of us at some point in life.
-For many it is a constant inner critic that chatters in our mind or surfaces to deflate us when we most need our energy and power.
+This place, often the harshest and terrible self-judgement, exists in most of us at some point in life.
+For many, it is a constant inner critic that chatters in our minds or surfaces to deflate us when we most need our energy and power.
 For me growing up it was always “There’s something wrong with me.
 I’m too sensitive – why am I reacting so much when everyone else appears to be calm!”

 Sadly because of the pressure of advertising and modern expectations of perfection, women usually include some kind of additional body condemnation (they should lose a few pounds, or that they look old, or their hair/skin/teeth/eyes, you name it, are flawed!)